 Cholesterol plays a vital role in the body.
 It is our body’s waxy repair substance and it is found in all cells.
 It is responsible for repairing damaged tissue in the body and is produced in the liver, released into your bloodstream, and directed to the areas of the body that needs repair.

-There are two types of cholesterol, the Low-density lipoprotein or LDL, and High-density lipoprotein.
+There are two types of cholesterol, low-density lipoprotein or LDL, and high-density lipoprotein.